-Our agaves grow in Amatitánwhich is very close to the town Tequila.
+Our agaves grow in Amatitán which is very close to the town Tequila.
 In the valleys of Amatitán, the soil is volcanic, porous and retains humidity.
-Also, temperatures are higher there.
-All of this combined adds up to an extremely favourable habitat for the agave to grow in perfect conditions and to develop more fibers, resulting in an aromatic product with stronger citrus notes as well as herbal and earthy aromas.
+Also, year round temperatures are higher in the region.
+All of this combined adds up to an extremely favorable habitat for the agave to grow in perfect conditions and to develop more fibers, resulting in an aromatic product with stronger citrus notes as well as herbal and earthy aromas.

 The raw material: What is Padre Azul made of?

-For one liter of Padre Azul we use no less than 10 kilos of agave, unlike other brands, that often use between 5 and 7 kilos per liter.
+For one liter of Padre Azul we process no less than 10 kilos of agave, unlike other brands that often use between 5 and 7 kilos per liter.

 So much for theory, let’s get practical!

-Star Bartender David Rios selected two delicious cocktail recipes, which you can easily replicate at home: Padrecitoand Esperando por ti.
+Star Bartender David Rios selected two delicious cocktail recipes, which you can easily do at home: the Padrecito and Esperando por ti.

 50ml Padre Azul Blanco (or a bit more)